Steven Richard Hodges was born in 1961 to parents Hollie and Betsy Hodges in Piqua, Ohio.

 Hodges has served in leadership roles in several non-profit organizations.

 Including being a member of a 501(c)(3) Board, comprised of some of the largest corporations in the country, from 1999 to 2005, serving as President and then Chairman for most of that period.
 In 1985, Hodges moved from Albuquerque, New Mexico to Pasadena, California.
-In 1993, his first daughter, Kimberly was born in Pasadena.
+In 1993, his first daughter, Kimberly was born.
 In 1994, the family moved to Knoxville, Tennessee.
-In 1996, his second daughter, Megan was born in Knoxville.
+In 1996, his second daughter, Megan was born.

 During the late 1980s and early 1990s, Hodges became an avid researcher and practitioner of leadership principles.